LLNL/thicket/docs/thicket_structures.rst

 |
 The performance data's call tree structure can be seen below with corresponding nodes.
-This structure extends to both the performance data and aggregate statistics table.
+This structure extends to both the performance data and aggregated statistics table.

 .. figure:: images/ql-original.png
   :width: 400